S-Lowes/Code-Institute-MS3/README.md

 ### Design

 - Colour Scheme
     - I decided to take inspiration from 'Narutomaki' which is a topping used on ramen.
 This led me towards a pink and white color scheme.
-I opted to also use a blue as it was one of the triadic colours from the pink I had sampled from a picture of narutomaki.
+I opted to also use a blue as it was one of the triadic colours from the pink I had sampled.
 - Typography
     - I used Ubuntu and Fira Sans.
 These were chosen due to their softness which complimented the logo.
 - Imagery